 For those who like to climb a via ferrata there are several around usually called "Stiege" which can be combined with hiking.
 Initially, they were built to overcome the mountains, often transporting goods.
 That's also the reason for extremely long staircases with hundreds of steps.
 These two were our favourite ones:

 - A combination of two different via ferrata: The "Zwillingsstiege" and "Häntschelstiege" plus spectacular views on the top.

 - Rübezahlstiege; is one of the most difficult ones.
-Climbing experiences are helpful to master it.
+Climbing experiences are helpful in mastering it.

 The Saxon Switzerland where free climbing was invented, and a unique technique is required.
 Climbing here is completely different, and the existing rules are essential:

-- It’s only allowed to climb up on dry rocks if there was rain before you have to wait an entire day because if the stone is wet, it’s less stable and can break.
+- It’s only allowed to climb up on dry rocks.
+If there was rain before, you have to wait an entire day; if the stone is wet, it’s less stable and can break.

 - Chalk is not allowed; it would destroy the sandstone over time.

-- All kind of metal for your protection while climbing is forbidden.
+- All kinds of metal for your protection while climbing is prohibited.
 Instead, you only use a special type of knot that has to be put in narrow cracks.
-Climbing lessons for this unique technique is offered.
+Climbing lessons for this unique technique are offered.